Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Results

-We observe a $20-30\%$ drop of the Reynolds number $\langle Re \rangle_t$ for all configurations with respect to the DNS, except for $\tau \equiv \mathcal{M}$ that remains within $5\%$ of the reference value.
-The zonal energy ratio $E_{Z} / E_{T}$ is not well reproduced by the under-resolved and hyperdiffusive simulations.
-This indicates that most of the zonal energy is lost in these models, likely because they do not properly account for the subgrid transfers involved in the production of the axisymmetric velocity $\langle u_{\varphi} \rangle_{\varphi}$.
-This effect is particularly dramatic in the exponential container where most of the zonal energy is lost.
-The accumulation of energy at small scales, is well reflected in the total enstrophy $\mathcal{Z}$, which is always larger in the under-resolved simulations compared to their DNS counterparts.
-The models with hyperdiffusivity $\tau \equiv d(m)$ perform better on this metric, since they are effectively dissipating energy at small-scale (recall Fig.~\ref{fig:kinetic-energy}\textit{b}), but they still fail to capture backward energy injection and as such severely underestimate the zonal energy content.
-Finally, the $\tau \equiv \mathcal{M}$ models are the only ones that successfully match the dissipation lengthscales of the DNS, which indicates a correct balance of energy and enstrophy production.
-Regarding the fraction of energy dissipated through Ekman friction, $\rfric$, let us stress again that it is exactly computed via the balance ~\eqref{eq:tavg_eqbalance}, as we have numerical control over bulk viscous dissipation and injected power. \cite{lemasquerier2023zonal} could not precisely measure the latter in their experiments; they produced estimates of the input power based either on the spectral distribution of the residual kinetic energy or on the assumption that energy was entirely dissipated by Ekman friction, i.e. $\rfric = 1$ in our parlance.
+We observe a $\sim 5\%$ drop of the Reynolds number $\langle Re \rangle_t$ for all configurations with respect to the DNS, except for the under-resolved simulation $\tau \equiv 0$ that remains $10\%$ below the reference value.
+The zonal energy ratio $E_{Z} / E_{T}$ is also not well reproduced by the under-resolved simulation which indicates that most of the zonal energy is lost, likely because it does not properly account for the subgrid transfers involved in the production of the axisymmetric velocity $\langle u_{\varphi} \rangle_{\varphi}$.
+The accumulation of energy at small scales is well reflected in the total enstrophy $\enstrophy$, which is always larger in the under-resolved simulations compared to their DNS counterparts.
+The simulations with hyperdiffusivity $\tau \equiv d(m)$ perform better on this metric, since they are effectively dissipating energy at small-scale (recall Fig.~\ref{fig:kinetic-energy} \textit{b}), but they suffer from a slightly excessive dissipation in the spherical container.
+Overall, the $\tau \equiv \mathcal{M}$, $\tau \equiv \nu_\text{L}$ and $\tau \equiv d(m)$ models are still able to successfully match the dissipation lengthscales of the DNS, which indicates a correct balance of energy and enstrophy production.
+Regarding the fraction of energy dissipated through Ekman friction, $\rfric$, let us stress again that it is exactly computed via the balance \eqref{eq:tavg_eqbalance}, since the bulk viscous dissipation and injected power are directly measured. \citet{lemasquerier2023zonal} could not precisely measure the latter in their experiments; they instead produced estimates of the input power based either on the spectral distribution of the residual kinetic energy or on the assumption that energy was entirely dissipated by Ekman friction, i.e. $\rfric = 1$.
 The relationship between these two estimates showed deviation from pure proportionality (see their Fig.~8(\textit{a})), which suggests that $\rfric$ was markedly below unity for some experiments.
-Here we find that it is about 67\% for configuration (i), 37\% for configuration (ii) and 48\% for configuration (iii), see Table~\ref{tab:evaluation-models}.
-The friction ratio is in all cases reproduced within 5\% by the learned model $\tau \equiv \mathcal{M}$.
-The energy budget, and hence $\rfric$, is significantly altered for the under-resolved simulations and hyperdiffusivity models.
-For the spherical configurations (ii) and (iii), $\tau \equiv d(m)$ models dissipate more through Ekman friction compared to the reference DNS, while the $\tau \equiv 0$ simulations dissipate over 80\% of their energy through bulk viscous dissipation.
+Here we find that it is about 67\% for configuration (i), 37\% for configuration (ii) and 49\% for configuration (iii), see Table~\ref{tab:evaluation-models}.
+The friction ratio is in all cases reproduced within 10\% by the different models.
+The energy budget, and hence $\rfric$, is however significantly altered for the under-resolved simulations.
+For the spherical configurations (ii) and (iii), the different models dissipate slightly more through Ekman friction compared to the reference DNS, while the $\tau \equiv 0$ simulations dissipate over 70\% of their energy through bulk viscous dissipation.